Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Tensorflow/MNISTClassifier/README.md

     tf.saved_model.loader.load(sess, ["serve"], import_dir)
 ```

-Afterwards you can grab the input and output tensors from the session, like before, and start making predictions, without having to train the model again.
-The full code can be viewed [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/Feed%20Forward%20NN/SavedModel/NN_test.py).
+Afterwards you can grab the input and output tensors from the session, like before, and start making predictions without having to train the model again.
+The full code can be viewed [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/Feed%20Forward%20NN/SavedModel/test.py).

 You can apply the workflow to any model you like.
 For validation purpose, i tried saving and reloading a Convolutional Neural Network for the same MNIST example.
 The only thing to change was how to build the model.
 You can view the CNN example [here](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/CNN)